thegibbsproject/octopus/README.md

 Authors information:

-Nathan Sombra Evangelista is Ph.D. student in Chemical Engineering at Federal University of Ceara (Fortaleza, Ceara, Brazil)
+Nathan Sombra Evangelista is a Ph.D. student in Chemical Engineering at Federal University of Ceara (Fortaleza, Ceara, Brazil)

-Frederico Ribeiro do Carmo is Adjunct Professor at Federal Rural University of the Semi-Arid (Angicos, Rio Grande do Norte, Brazil)
+Frederico Ribeiro do Carmo is an Adjunct Professor at Federal Rural University of the Semi-Arid (Angicos, Rio Grande do Norte, Brazil)

 Suggestions or bug reports should be addressed to: thegibbsproject@gmail.com